Functional Neural Networks: Shift invariant models for functional data with applications to EEG classification: Empirical Results

 \subsubsection{Results}

-The results of the benchmark model for both data sets with a varying number of samples $N$ and neighbors are displayed in Figures \ref{fig:simulation_results_0} and \ref{fig:simulation_results_1}.
-In Table \ref{tab:simulation_results}, the results of the benchmark model with the best choice of neighbors $k$ are compared with the results of the FNN.
-In all cases, the classifications of the functional neural network are more reliable than those of the $k$-nearest neighbors classifier.
-The FNN achieved an accuracy above 99.6\% in all cases, whereas the KNN classifier achieved between 93.0\% and 99.3\% for data set (I) and between 76.9\% and 86.4\% for data set (II).
-As expected, the shift invariance of the FNN makes it particularly helpful for data set (II), where the signal of interest may occur at any point in the observed interval.
-More specifically, for data set (II) the FNN's accuracy is at least 13.5\% higher than the corresponding accuracy of the KNN classifier.
+The results of the kNN model for both datasets with a varying number of samples $N$ and neighbors are displayed in Figure \ref{fig:simulation_results} of Appendix \ref{app:sim_data_res}.
+In Table \ref{tab:simulation_results}, the results of the kNN model with the best choice of neighbors $k$ is compared to the results of the neural networks.
+In all cases, the classifications of the FNN are more reliable than those of the benchmark models.
+The FNN achieved an accuracy above 99.6\% in all cases, whereas the kNN classifier achieved between 93.0\% and 99.3\% for dataset I and between 76.9\% and 86.4\% for dataset II.
+The CNN performed only slightly worse than the FNN with accuracies ranging from 93.5\% to 98.8\% and from 91.3\% to 99.2\% for datasets I and II respectively.
+The MLP did not yield competitive results for dataset I (37.9\%-57.9\%) and still lagged behind for dataset II (79.0\%-90.7\%).
+As expected, the shift invariance of the FNN makes it particularly helpful for dataset II, where the signal of interest may occur at any point in the observed interval.